 B2B marketing and sales have undergone so many “revolutions” in the past few decades that it’s hard to keep track.
 Until recently, few have questioned the traditional funnel.

 Whether inbound or outbound, multi-level, or direct marketing, prospects go in the top, and customers come out the bottom.
 Every company has different criteria and terminology for each stage in the funnel, but the principles are mostly the same.
+Before we discuss why the traditional funnel no longer works, let’s define those stages.

 Beginning at the widest point is awareness, which, depending on your product or services, means one of two things: